We were in love for only a moment.

 Strolling along the Hudson, taking refuge from the summer sun under an umbrella on the pier.
 A cool blueberry slushy, one straw for two.

-We spent 48 hours like this, mixing conversation with physicality, until the last night, when I held you in my arms and sang the song I’d written for you.
+So we spent 48 hours like this, mixing conversation with physicality, until that last night, when I held you in my arms and sang the song I’d written for you.
 And you cried, because it was honest, and because it was sad.

 The next day, you flew off to London, and by the time you came back, everything had changed.